narendra-sajwani/hardhat-nft-marketplace/README.md

 * This is the back-end part of the Decentralized NFT Marketplace project, whose front-end code using Next.js and The Graph indexing protocol can be seen [here](https://github.com/narendra-sajwani/nextjs-nft-marketplace-the-graph)
 * Another approach, I used to build the front-end of the project is using Next.js with Moralis server to index the events emitted by NFT Marketplace smart contract.
 The code for which can be seen [here](https://github.com/narendra-sajwani/nextjs-nft-marketplace-moralis)
 * This is Full-Fleged backend project with necessary testing, utility and deployment scripts.
+* The url for the deployed project on vercel is [this](https://nextjs-nft-marketplace-the-graph-nine.vercel.app/)

 ## Functionalities
  * `listItem`: List NFTs on marketplace